 * * *

-All that was written in early April, before the footage of Ahmaud Arbery’s murder was leaked, before the murders of Breonna Taylor and George Floyd, before the ensuing protests and brutal police response.
+All that was written in early April, before outrage over the recent murders of Breonna Taylor and Ahmaud Arbery joined with fresh outrage over the murder of George Floyd, the protests, and brutal police response.
 We are still in our lodge by the river; having created a little family here, working as best we can, cooking together, and taking turns going to the market in town.
 But in recent days we’ve been obsessively scanning the news, checking in with friends, and sending money as the US convulses.
 I’ve marched many times over the past few years, and I can’t help but be consumed with what’s to come, swinging wildly from dystopian to utopian.